8 tips on how to encourage citizen participation

 The last few years have proven that digital is the way forward.
 The wake of the pandemic has left a wealth of tools for connecting and communicating and this includes how authorities are now talking to their communities.
 Having an online hub is an easy way to outline your plan, post updates and gather insights from the local citizens.

 A community heatmap also makes it simple for people to leave their opinions on specific areas.
 Since it’s online, they can share their ideas 24/7 and easily see what others in their community think as well.
 It’s perfect for people with busy schedules and for those in more rural areas who might not be able to make it to local town hall meetings.
-(Plus you don’t have to leave the comfort of your own bed if you don’t want to!)
+(You don’t even have to leave the comfort of your own home if you don’t want to!)

 Don’t forget mobile optimisation as well.
-According to Uswitch, the average UK citizen spends up to 6 hours a day using a smartphone, so having a website that works well on mobile is an absolute must.
+It's predicted that by 2025, the UK population will grow to 68 million people and that 95% will own a smartphone* so having a website that works well on mobile is an absolute must.

 2. Citizen Participation through email